 Psychiatric settings and other medical facilities.

 ABSN students begin clinical rotations during the second semester of the program.
 Occur in the morning or the evening.
 Morning clinical rotations occur from 7 a.m. to 2 p.m. and evening clinical rotations occur from 2 p.m. to 9 p.m.
 Please note that listed scheduling information is typical but is subject to change.
 Please note that scheduling of clinical is subject to change.

 Clinical Role Transition is the final clinical rotation and is considered to be the capstone course of the program.
 CRT provides an intensive clinical experience with students assuming the role of a beginning nurse under the guidance of a professional mentor.
 Professional Role Development is the final course of the program.

 Clinical placements are assigned by the School of Nursing at random.
 Each student will receive a clinical placement/s based on their current theory course.
 Clinical groups are fluid and often change from semester to semester.
 Students should not expect to remain in the same clinical group.

 Students are responsible for transportation to and from clinical sites.

 Course Scheduling and Registration

 The sequence of courses in nursing is offered in a full-time day program.
 Course scheduling depends on many factors and is subject to change.
 Theory courses are scheduled during the week and are offered at the Medical Center Campus located in Maywood, Illinois.

 Undergraduate nursing students are required to take standardized tests to help prepare for computer-based tests, such as the NCLEX.
-Students begin taking integrated testing during the first semester and continue throughout the duration of the program.
+Students begin taking Kaplan testing during the first semester and continue throughout the duration of the program.
 Each test covers a relevant content area learned in the undergraduate curriculum.

 After completing the ABSN program, students are eligible to complete the NCLEX examination to obtain the RN license.